 Louise Dahl-Wolfe introduced a kind of naturalism to fashion photography that was not popular at her time.
 Joining Harper's Bazaar in 1936 she characterized the magazine for two decades by contributing 86 covers.
-Working as a freelance photography under Diana Vreeland, Dahl-Wolfe enjoyed a great amount of artistic freedom.
+Working as a freelance photographer under Diana Vreeland, Dahl-Wolfe enjoyed a great amount of artistic freedom.
 Taken over fifty years ago, Louise's witty images have a timelessness that feels fresh and modern today.

 (Images courtesy of Louise Dahl-Wolfe for Harper's Bazaar)